 CRC = (CPP1 (i.e. APP) + CPP2 (i.e. APP)) X employer contribution rate

 During reserve forces service leave the employer does not directly pay contributions on the APP and so there is no employer contribution to deduct via payroll.
 Instead the employer contributions on the APP figure are remitted by the MoD directly to NILGOSC.

+The employer contribution rate is a single rate for all employees of that employer and will be subject to change.
+The rate may change annually but it will almost certainly change after each valuation of the Pension Fund.
+Employer contribution rates should not be hardcoded into payroll systems.
+Employers will be responsible for notifying payroll of the employer contribution rate and any changes to it.

 If the employee is in the 50/50 section, the employer rate is still paid in full (not at half rate).